bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 So we got lucky.
 And so as of the first one we're going to encounter again is block 1,983,702.
 So there is an old transaction out there that looks like it's at that height.
-So in theory somebody could then make a, could make a, coinbase transaction that's a duplicate of that old one and we don't want that so the BIP30 check the slow check is re-enabled from that hide on.
+So in theory somebody could then make a, coinbase transaction that's a duplicate of that old one and we don't want that so the BIP30 check the slow check is re-enabled from that hide on.
 That's annoying because that check as we said is slow, so the proposal here is to do something else that makes sure that this duplication cannot happen.
 So not just putting the height in the Coinbase but also putting something else in it.
 What that something else is we don't know.